rzqllh/GeminiAnswerBot/README.md

 ## Changelog

+### [1.4.1] - 2025-07-24

+Fixed

+- Resolved a startup error on the Options page (`TypeError: Cannot set properties of null`) caused by JavaScript logic referencing HTML elements that were removed in the recent UI rework.

 ### [1.4.0] - 2025-07-24

 Added

 - Automatic Dark Mode support for the popup UI, adapting to the user's system theme for enhanced visual comfort.

 Changed

 - **Major UI Rework**: Completely redesigned the popup interface to align with Apple's Human Interface Guidelines.
 The new design features significantly improved readability, color contrast, and a more spacious, modern layout.

 ### [1.3.1] - 2025-07-24

 Fixed

 - Improved API stability by adding robust error handling for empty or invalid streams from the Gemini API, preventing the extension from hanging and providing clearer error messages to the user.

 ### [1.3.0] - 2025-07-22

 This version focuses on reliability, feature integration, and final polishing by removing external dependencies and centralizing the user experience.

 ---